-- 1) For $0 \le i < l$ calculate the volume of the merger of the MBBs that define $l_i$ and $l{i+1}$ and store the resulting series of MBBs and their volumes. - 2) To obtain M MBBs, repeat (l-1)-(M-1) times and merge consecutive MBBs that produce the smallest volume increase at each step.
+- 1) For $0 \le i < l$ calculate the volume of the merger of the MBBs that define l_i and l{i+1} and store the resulting series of MBBs and their volumes. - 2) To obtain m MBBs, merge consecutive MBBs that produce the smallest volume increase at each iteration and repeat (l-1)-(m-1) times.
 After the first iteration, there will be l-2 initial MBBs describing line segments, and one MBB that is the merger of two line segment MBBs.

-Figure 12 shows response time vs. M for S6 (Galaxy dataset) and S7 (Random dataset).
+Figure 16 shows response time vs. m for S6 (Galaxy dataset) and S7 (Random datasets).
 Compared to static temporal splitting, which has a constant number of segments, r per MBB, MergeSplit has a variable number of segments per MBB.
-From the figure, we observe that for the Galaxy-1M dataset (S6), M=30 leads to the best performance.
-Comparing MergeSplit to the static temporal splitting (Figures 10 and 12 (a)), the best performance for the S6 (Galaxy dataset) is achieved by the static temporal splitting.
-For S7, the Random-1M, 3M, and 5M $\alpha = 1$ datasets, MergeSplit is only marginally better than the static temporal splitting (Figures 10 and 12 (b)).
-This is surprising, given that the total hypervolume of the entries in the index for a given M across both splitting strategies is higher for the simple static temporal splitting, as it makes no attempt to minimize volume.
-Therefore, the trade-off between the number of entries and overlap in the index cannot fully explain the performance of these trajectory splitting strategies for distance threshold queries.
+From the figure, we observe that for the Galaxy-1M dataset (S6), m = 30 leads to the best performance.
+Comparing MergeSplit to the static temporal splitting (Figures 14 and 16 (a)), the best performance for the S6 (Galaxy dataset) is achieved by the static temporal splitting.
+For S7, the Random-1M, 3M, and 5M $\alpha = 1$ datasets, MergeSplit is only marginally better than the static temporal splitting (Figures 14 and 16 (b)).
+This is surprising, given that the total hypervolume of the entries in the index for a given m across both splitting strategies is higher for the simple static temporal splitting, as it makes no attempt to minimize volume.
+Therefore, the trade-off between the number of entries and overlap in the index cannot fully explain the performance of these trajectory splitting strategies for distance threshold searches.